electrode-io/memcache/packages/memcache-client/README.md

 will shutdown the connection and destroy the socket, and reject with an error.
 The error's message will be `"connect timeout"` and has the field `connecting` set to true.

-If you want to let the system connect timeout to take place, then set this option to a high value like 10 minutes in milliseconds (60000).
+If you want to let the system connect timeout to take place, then set this option to 0 to completely disable custom timeout, or set it to a high value like 10 minutes in milliseconds (60000).

+#### Dangle Socket

+If you set a small custom `connectTimeout` and do not want to destroy the socket after it triggers, then you will end up with a dangling socket.

+To enable keeping the dangling socket, set the option `keepDangleSocket` to `true`.

+The client will automatically add a new error handler for the socket in case the system's `ETIMEDOUT` eventually comes back.
+The client also sets a timeout to eventually destroy the socket in case the system never comes back with anything.

+To control the dangling wait timeout, use the option `dangleSocketWaitTimeout`.
+It's default to 5 minutes.

+The client will emit the event `dangle-wait` with the following data:

+-   Start waiting: `{ type: "wait", socket }`
+-   Wait timeout: `{ type: "timeout" }`
+-   error received: `{ type: "error", err }`

+> Generally it's better to just destroy the socket instead of leaving it dangling.

 #### Multiple redundant servers support